particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
-Hardware flow control for Serial1 is optionally available on pins D3(CTS) and D2(RTS) on the Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM).
+Hardware flow control for Serial1 is optionally available on pins D3(CTS) and D2(RTS) on the Gen 3 devices (Argon, Boron, B-Series SoM, and Tracker SoM).

 The Tracker SoM can use the TX and RX pins as either `Wire3` or `Serial1`.
 If you use `Serial1.begin()` the pins will be used for UART serial.
 If you use `Wire3.begin()`, `RX` will be `SDA` and `TX` will be `SCL`.
 You cannot use `Wire3` and `Serial1` at the same time.
 Likewise, you cannot use `Wire` and `Wire3` at the same time, as there is only one I2C peripheral, just different pin mappings.
 This is primarily use with the Tracker One as TX/RX are exposed by the external M8 connector.
 By using `Wire3.begin()` you can repurpose these pins as I2C, allowing external expansion by I2C instead of serial.
 {{note op="end"}}